Albigensian Crusade: Growth of Catharism

 A number of prominent 12th century preachers insisted on it being the responsibility of the individual to develop a relationship with God, independent of an established clergy.
 Henry of Lausanne criticized the priesthood and called for lay reform of the Church.
 He gained a large following.
 Henry's preaching focused on condemning clerical corruption and clerical hierarchy, and there is no evidence that he subscribed to Cathar teachings on dualism.
 Arnold of Brescia, leader of the Arnoldists, was hanged in 1155 and his body burnt and thrown into the Tiber River, "for fear", one chronicler says, "lest the people might collect them and honour them as the ashes of a martyr".
 The Waldensians, followers of Peter Waldo, experienced burnings and massacres.

 Although these dissenting groups shared some common features with the Cathars, such as anti-clericalism and rejection of the sacraments, they did not subscribe to Cathar dualist beliefs.
 They did not specifically invoke dualism as a tenet.
-The Cathars may have originated directly from the Bogomils, as some scholars believe in a continuous Manichaean tradition which encompassed both groups.
+The Cathars may have originated directly from the Bogomils of Bulgaria, as some scholars, including the historian Steven Runciman, have expressed belief in a continuous Manichaean tradition which encompassed both groups.
 That view is not universally shared.
 Following the First Crusade, Latin settlers established a dualist community in Constantinople in the Byzantine Empire.
 It is theorized that this group provided Westerners with Latin translations of Greek Bogomil texts, which included the consolamentum ritual, thus helping to generate the first organized dualist movement in Western Europe.

 By the 12th century, organized groups of dissidents, such as the Waldensians and Cathars, were beginning to appear in the towns and cities of newly urbanized areas.
-In western Mediterranean France, one of the most urbanized areas of Europe at the time, the Cathars grew to represent a popular mass movement, and the belief was spreading to other areas.
+In western Mediterranean France, one of the most urbanized regions of Europe at the time, the Cathars grew to represent a popular mass movement, and the belief was spreading to other areas.
 One such area was Lombardy, which by the 1170s was sustaining a community of Cathars.
 The Cathar movement was seen by some as a reaction against the corrupt and earthly lifestyles of the clergy.
 It has also been viewed as a manifestation of dissatisfaction with papal power.